yat-L/myBlog/_posts/2020-12-14-Tips-On-Deploying-Fastai-to-Heoriku.md

 ### Summary

-Heroku can be easy to use if you understand what it's doing, if you have other question, feel free the comment below.
+Heroku can be easy to use if you understand what it's doing.
+If you have other question, or point out some mistake you also made when dealing with heroku, feel free to  comment below.